Wyamio/Wyam.Web/Input/getting-started/configuration.md

 ### Pipeline Names

 Pipelines should be given names, which makes them easier to identify in trace messages and also makes them easier to refer to within templates (for example, to get all the documents generated by a previous pipeline).
-Just pass in the name of a pipeline as the first parameter to the `Add(...)` method.
+Just pass in the name of a pipeline as the first parameter to the `Add()` method.
 If no name is provided (as above), then pipelines will implicitly be given the names `Pipeline 1`, `Pipeline 2`, etc.

 ```
 Pipelines.Add("Markdown",